eser/docker-base-images/README.md

-# Eser's AWS Lambda Base Images
+# Eser's Docker Base Images

-This repository provides custom-built base images for AWS Lambda, focusing on offering more up-to-date project versions than those available in the official AWS Lambda base image repository.
+This repository provides custom-built base images for docker, focusing on offering more up-to-date project versions than those available in the official base image repositories.

 My initial motivation was to provide the latest versions of projects that are not yet available or quickly updated in AWS's official offerings.

-## What's Provided?

-These images are built to be compatible with the AWS Lambda environment and include:

-*   Official Debian base images.
-*   The Lambda Runtime Interface Client (RIC).

 ## Available Images